kalyani2119/cpp-codes/README.md

 > 3. To check whether the triangles are equilateral triangles,isosceles or scalene triangle
 > 4. Ciphering the letters
 > 5. Arduino led blinking program
+> 6. To find number of days in a month.